qboy21/Bitcoin-Deep-Learning-Signal/README.md

 # BTC Deep Learning Generated Weekly Trend Signal
-The Bitcoin Weekly trend signal is derived from on-chain metrics from API endpoints that are updated daily and resampled into a weekly format for feature engineering and analysis.
+The Bitcoin Weekly trend signal is derived from on-chain metrics using subscription API endpoints that are updated daily and resampled into a weekly format for feature engineering and analysis.

-f1 score weight for recall of 0.81 and ROC 0.825.
+f1 score weighted for recall of 0.81 and ROC 0.825.

 The signal provides a prediction on the direction of Bitcoin's price up (Long) or down (Short) for the upcoming week based on the output from a custom TS-LSTM neural network.